upstash/upsy/README.md

 }
 ```

-### Set the environment variables in Dockerfile or fly.toml
+### Set the environment variables either in Dockerfile or fly.toml:

 ```properties
 OPENAI_API_KEY=""